 Many existing advertiser tools that measure the effectiveness of advertising do not account for the role of advertising early in a Pinner's decisionmaking process, which is when many Pinners come to our service.
 Instead, these tools measure the last ad or content that was exposed to the Pinner that gets credit for influencing any Pinner's purchase or action.
 As a result, we may not be able to demonstrate and measure for our advertisers the value of engaging with a Pinner during the early intent phase.
 In addition, web and mobile browser developers, such as Apple, Microsoft or Google, have implemented and may continue to implement changes in browser or device functionality that impair our ability to measure and improve the effectiveness of advertising on our platform.
-Such changes include, limiting the use of first-party and third-party cookies and related tracking technologies and changes to click attribution technologies that limit the ability to collect information that allows us to attribute user actions on advertisers' websites to the effectiveness of advertising campaigns run on our platform.
+Such changes include, limiting the use of first-party and third-party cookies and related tracking technologies, such as mobile advertising identifiers, and changes to click attribution technologies that limit the ability to collect information that allows us to attribute user actions on advertisers' websites to the effectiveness of advertising campaigns run on our platform.
 For example, Apple launched its Intelligent Tracking Prevention ("ITP") feature in its Safari browser.
 ITP blocks some or all third-party cookies by default on mobile and desktop and ITP has become increasingly restrictive over time.
 Apple's related Privacy-Preserving Ad Click attribution (PPAC), intended to preserve some of the functionality lost with ITP, would limit cross-site and cross-device attribution, prevent measurement outside a narrowly-defined attribution window, and prevent ad re-targeting and optimization.
 Similarly, Google recently announced that it plans to stop supporting third-party cookies in its Google Chrome browser.
+Further, Apple has recently announced changes that will limit the ability of mobile applications to request an iOS device's advertising identifier.
 These restrictions make it more difficult for us to provide the most relevant ads to our Pinners, measure the effectiveness of, and to re-target and optimize, advertising on our platform.
 Developers may release additional technology that further inhibits our ability to collect data that allows us to measure the effectiveness of advertising on our platform.
 Any other restriction, whether by law, regulation, policy (including third party policies) or otherwise, on our ability to collect and share data which our advertisers find useful, our ability to use or benefit from tracking and measurement technologies, including cookies, or that further reduce our ability to measure the effectiveness of advertising on our platform would impede our ability to attract, grow and retain advertisers.
 Advertisers and other third parties who provide data that helps us deliver personalized, relevant advertising may restrict or stop sharing this data.
 If they stop sharing this data with us, it may not be possible for us to collect this data within the product or from another source.